 Shiitake mushrooms are originally from Japan and Korea.
 They are now being cultivated in the United States, where they’re often called golden oak.

-Calorie control is just one benefit in including more soups into your diet.
-Soup may have an added health benefit, too: studies show that soup produces greater feelings of satiety than other types of food.
+Calorie control is just one benefit of including more soups in your diet.
+Soup may have an added health benefit, too: Studies show that soup produces greater feelings of satiety than other types of food.
 Researchers speculate that it may have to do with the high water content.
-Also, when soup is piping hot we eat it more slowly and that gives us time to notice when we feel full.
+Also, when the soup is piping hot we eat it more slowly and that gives us time to notice when we feel full.

 Even though I’m using Swanson’s reduced-sodium chicken broth, this soup is still high in sodium.
 If you are on a low sodium diet, choose a chicken broth that’s much lower in sodium than Swanson’s.

 Fresh shiitake mushrooms can be found in most supermarkets.
 I bought it at Trader Joe’s.
 If you can’t find them use another type that you like.